William Dean (Somerset cricketer)

-William Frederick "Bill" Dean (3 January 1926 – 18 September 1994) was a cricketer who played one first-class match for Somerset in 1952 and whose identity remained mysterious for many years until the publication of a book in 2018.
+William Frederick Dean (3 January 1926 – 18 September 1994) was a cricketer who played one first-class match for Somerset in 1952 and whose identity remained mysterious for many years until the publication of a book in 2018.
 Earlier publications and cricket websites had equated Dean with another Yorkshireman, a William Henry Dean, born in Leeds on 25 November 1928 with no known date of death.

 Dean was a right-handed batsman and a right-arm fast-medium bowler.
 Along with fellow Yorkshireman Malcolm Walker, he was picked by Somerset for the match against the touring Indian side at the County Ground, Taunton from 28 May 1952.
 Somerset batted first and reached 193 for eight wickets when Dean batted at No 10, joining all-rounder Johnny Lawrence, who had recommended him to the county.
 The pair put on 133 for the ninth wicket, only 13 short of the county side's then ninth wicket record, and Lawrence made an unbeaten 103, his first century after six years of county cricket.
 Dean made 21 before being bowled by Vijay Hazare.

 When the Indians batted, Dean opened the bowling, but spin bowlers took the wickets.
 In Somerset's second innings, Dean came in just before the declaration and was unbeaten without scoring.
 He again failed to take wickets in India's second innings, bowling four overs for just four runs.

 This match proved to be Dean's only taste of first-class cricket.
 Somerset had scope to offer only one special registration contract, and it went to Walker, whose batting had failed but who had taken three wickets; Dean departed the county and never played first-class cricket again.